mietek/halcyon-website/pages/docs/halcyon-lib/index.md

 ### filter_matching
 > regex

-Output only the lines of input which match the specified regular expression, _awk_ flavor.
+Output only the lines of input which match the specified regular expression; return `0`.

+Wrapper for _awk_.

 ```
 $ echo -e "foo\nbar\nbaz" | filter_matching '^bar$'